-Please check for access and COVID-19 updates by using this link. and text DACF COBS to 468311 to subscribe to the park's Condition Alerts.
+Please check for access and COVID-19 updates by using this link to the Bureau's Safety page. and text DACF COBS to 468311 to subscribe to the park's Condition Alerts.

 Location Lat 44.850471 / Lon -67.160875

 On U.S. Route 1 four (4) miles south of Dennysville.

 Hours / Season Open for day use all year; 9:00 a.m. to sunset daily unless otherwise posted at the gate.
 Fee collected year-round at entry booth by staff or self-service station.
 See the When to Visit section at the bottom of this page for more details.